 Can AI flashcard apps work with any subject?

 Yes, but effectiveness varies by subject type.
 AI flashcard apps excel with fact-heavy subjects like medicine, law, language learning, history, and certification exams.
-They are also highly effective for STEM subjects where formulas, definitions, and processes need to be memorized.
+They also work well for STEM subjects where formulas, definitions, and processes need to be memorized.
 Subjects that require more creative or analytical thinking (essay writing, philosophical argumentation) benefit less from flashcard-based study but can still use them for foundational knowledge.
-For a comprehensive overview of how different student populations benefit, see our guide on the best AI flashcard apps for students.
+For a breakdown of how different student populations benefit, see our guide on the best AI flashcard apps for students.

 How accurate are AI-generated flashcards?